Polkadot-Blockchain-Academy/pba-book/content/economics/price-finding-mechanisms/slides.md

 - Selena continually raises the price.
 - At any price, you decide whether to stay or leave.
 - If you leave, you may not return.
-- If you are the last one in the auction you win<br/>
+- If you are the last one in the auction you win<br />
-  and pay the price at which the second-to-last<br/> bidder left.
+  and pay the price at which the second-to-last<br /> bidder left.

 </pba-flex>